What you need to know

 RPL for undergraduate study

-Subjects undertaken as part of an undergraduate degree, irrespective of the level of study, will not be considered for RPL with the following exceptions:
+Subjects undertaken as part of an undergraduate degree, irrespective of the level of study, cannot be considered for RPL.

 *FTE: full-time equivalent